whg is further reassuring customers about the safety of its high-rise buildings following the tragic fire at Grenfell Tower in London.

 - There is no ‘stay put’ policy in any of our buildings – we have clear signs in all of our buildings which tells people how they should escape if a fire breaks out.

-- We can confirm that where cladding is used in our high-rise buildings, it is fire resistant and complies with Building Regulation requirements for Fire Protection.
+- We can confirm that where external thermal wrap is used in our high-rise buildings, it is fire resistant and complies with Building Regulation requirements for Fire Protection.
 It is a mineral material which is different from the polyurethane insulation used at Grenfell Tower in London.
-The cladding used in our high-rise buildings is different to the cladding used in Grenfell Tower so there has not been a requirement to test this.
+The external thermal wrap used in our high-rise buildings is different to the external thermal wrap used in Grenfell Tower so there has not been a requirement to test this.
 You can view this video which explains the fire resistance of the material we use.

 - Fire alarms have been tested in all blocks and they are all working correctly.